cea-hpc/fastiron/profiling/SequentialAnalysis/FastironBehavior.md

 `cycleTracking (s)` section.

 The sample space is the same for all RV: the cycle indexes.
 The measurable space is positive integers for event RV, positive reals for section RV.

-The data used for this is located in the `reference_data/` folder, the code used for processing and plotting data is available in the `fastiron-stats` folder.
-For the analysis, the coefficients might be referred to by the name of their variables when it's not ambiguous.
+The coefficients might be referred to by the name of their variables when it's not ambiguous.

 ### `CycleTracking`